Japan PM, finance minister under fire over suspected cover-up of cronyism

 A March 9-11 survey by the Yomiuri newspaper showed support for Abe’s cabinet has now fallen to 48 percent, down six points from a month earlier.
 Non-support rose to 42 percent and 80 percent said that the matter had not been handled appropriately.

-Writing by Linda Sieg; Additional reporting by Takaya Yamaguchi, Kaori Kaneko, Ami Miyazaki, Yoshifumi Takemoto and Nobuhiro Kubo and Elaine Lies; Editing by Michael Perry, Robert Birsel
+Writing by Linda Sieg; Additional reporting by Takaya Yamaguchi, Kaori Kaneko, Ami Miyazaki, Yoshifumi Takemoto and Nobuhiro Kubo, Elaine Lies and Malcolm Foster; Editing by Michael Perry, Robert Birsel